 When you wake up in the morning do you consider how much of your day will be taken by doing things that are repetitive in nature?
 How much do you do that is creative?
 How much is in social settings?
 How much of your day is riding along in a journey that can be measure as a cycle in an activity.
 We are rapidly approaching a time that we are able to optimize how we engage in things that are made up of cycles, look onestop plumbers.
 This should free us to be more creative as we no longer need to attend to as much administrative oversight that computing will improve, yet alone when artificial intelligence is brought into place it will improve even faster emerald carpet cleaning.
 The only problem we have is that as humans we have the desire to fill this new available time.
 Hmmmm……

 This is something to consider as many of the trade offs to our consumption of technology.
 We rarely recognize that we fill our free time with things we didn’t used to.
 These things take away from building a better future for our personal lives.
 We all argue about data rights, we don’t spend enough time challenging where we put our time with all the technology options we put in front of us.
-Think of the turn of the last century when people spent most of their time finding ways to put food on the table, provide a secure place to live, finding a moment for family san diego cardiac.
+Think of the turn of the last century when people spent most of their time finding ways to secure online payment, to put food on the table, provide a secure place to live, finding a moment for family san diego cardiac.
 We now have dozens of hours a week we fill with other things and don’t spend the time to look back and make some adjustments.
 Please do.

 A couple of months ago I published this post and believe the view Fareed shared today support the long wave economic model that says technology drives change, nationalism rises as economies are disrupted and war breaks out.
 This has happened many times before, we need to do what we can to reduce the risk this happens again.